 The web-based Learning Support System will support each student’s development of the Core Competencies and the journey through LIFEMAP.
 This requires a multi-faceted system that allows for individual student’s schema and engaging each student in ways through which they can adopt or assimilate new schema in order to accomplish their goals.

-incorporated into the creation of the Learning Support System at
+Additional design elements incorporated into the creation of the Learning Support System at Valencia include:

 As the educational community has learned over the past several decades, technology applied to a process often transforms that process in revolutionary ways.

 The conceptualization, development, and current design of the Learning Support System at Valencia is such an application of information technology.
 The LSS is an outgrowth of another, more basic technology-applied-to-process application commonly known as the Student Information System (SIS).
 However, while an SIS is focused primarily on the administrative processes involved in admitting, maintaining accounts, and ultimately graduating or matriculating students through an institution, the role of an LSS is much more expanded and learning centered.

 In addition to providing SIS services, an LSS will expand the process into an “environmental manager” intended to support student self-sufficiency in a much broader context than had been previously considered.
 While the development of the new LSS has a strong conceptual framework, it is reasonable to assume that there are unanticipated facets of the educational enterprise likely to be changed by this application of information technology.
 So we pose the question: What might happen next for the learner?